RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/filter.png
 .. image:: images/sort.png

-The user can see an active filter with enable and disable option.
-You can toggle between active or all users.
+The user can see an active filter with enable and disable options.
+You can toggle the view between active or all users.

 .. image:: images/toggle.png